arenaxr/XRBrowser/README.md

 This branch (WebXR-iOS-14.5)
 -----------

-This branch only works with Xcode 12.5 (it does not presently work with Xcode 12.5.1), Swift 5.4 and supports iOS 12.0 and above.
+This branch only works with Xcode 12.5.1, Swift 5, and iOS 12.0+.

 Please make sure you aim your pull requests in the right direction.